psytext/rosettastats/docs/index.md

 - [Factorial analysis of variance](anova-factorial.html)
 - [Repeated measures analysis of variance](anova-repeated-measures.html)

-## Moderation and mediation
+## Moderation

 Moderation and mediation are techniques involving more complicated relationships.
 Moderation, tested using interaction, means that the causal association between two variables is itself influenced by a third variable.
-Mediation can be tested in various ways and means that the causal association between two variables occurs through the causal association of the antecedent with the mediator, and a second causal association of the mediator with the consequent.

 - Moderation analysis with a continous predictor and a dichotomous moderator using [regression analysis](regression-moderation-dichotomous-moderator.html)
 - Moderation analysis with a continous predictor and a continous moderator using [regression analysis](regression-moderation-continuous-moderator.html)

+## Mediation

+Moderation and mediation are techniques involving more complicated relationships.
+Mediation can be tested in various ways and means that the causal association between two variables occurs through the causal association of the antecedent with the mediator, and a second causal association of the mediator with the consequent.

+- Mediation analysis analysis with a continous or dichtomous predictor and up to three mediators using [mediation analysis](mediation.html)

 <!-- ## Intensive longitudinal analyses -->